Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 - Knowledge of $h$, e.g. direct observations encoded by $H$ with zeroes and ones.

 Encoding such information allows us to target the information in the samples $(x_i, y_i, d_i)$ towards information that is unknown and therefore must be learnt to obtain an estimate $\hat{K}$.
-Generally, encoding such information makes the bias of the traning loss smaller, which is good.
+Generally, encoding such information makes the bias of the training loss smaller, which is good.

 A final consideration is to add regularization of objectives.
 This induces bias in estimators, but reduces variance (bias-variance trade-off).